DIY Post and Beam Gazebo. Plans available for download in PDF Format.

 I laid the boards out on sawhorses and rolled on a coat of stain on what would be the underside and edges.

 Even if you are used to being on roofs it can get get tricky sometimes.
 You always have to watch your foot placement walking on rafters and strapping.
+I added extra boards at the top and bottom of this Post and Beam Gazebo.

 Front Roof Rafters